dotansimha/graphql-yoga/.changeset/tall-paws-do.md

 'graphql-yoga': patch
 ---

-Support `application/graphql-response+json` as `Accept`ed content type for the response
+Allow the content type `application/graphql-response+json` as the `Accept` header value.